mmacomber0/mmacomber0.github.io/_posts/2023-05-21-quebec-trip.md

 My wife and I went to France last year, and this is an excuse to use some of our residual French knowledge.
 (Note: I'll be heavily relying on her. 🙂)

 We land in Montréal and slowly head northeast along the St. Lawrence River up to Tadoussac.
-On the way back we'll head down towards the US border and circle back to Montéal.
+On the way back we'll head down towards the US border and circle back to Montréal.

 The last time I was there, I was too young to remember, so I'm excited to rediscover the province.
 Plus Phoenix is already too hot, so I'm very happy to enjoy some cooler spring weather.